demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ## Troubleshooting

-The way the integration works is that it spins up a webserver which listens to events and data posted to it from Microsoft Teams.
+The integration works by spinning up a webserver that listens to events and data posted to it from Microsoft Teams.

 If you see the error message `Did not receive tenant ID from Microsoft Teams, verify the messaging endpoint is configured correctly.`, then it means that the tenant ID was never posted to the webserver, which should happen for the first time when the bot is added to the configured team.